The best Cuban Pork Sandwich you will try!

 Instructions

-- Place the pork in a large bowl with orange juice, lime juice, garlic, onion, and parsley.
+- Place the pork in a large bowl or a bag with orange juice, lime juice, garlic, onion, and parsley.
 Season liberally with salt and pepper.

 - Allow the meat to marinate for 12-24 hours (the longer it marinates, the better).